-A few days ago I was asked what the best way to manage 30-something or so Grav sites would be, using either a “symlink approach” or a “subtree/submodule approach”, would be.
+A few days ago I was asked what the best way to manage 30-something or so Grav sites would be, using either a “symlink approach” or a “subtree/submodule approach”.
 Here’s a quick run-through on what this sort of setup entails.

 The difference between symlinking - creating symbolic links on the filesystem between folders and files, and subtrees/submodules in Git is not all that big: Git will of course version-control every aspects of the environment, and symlinking will massively reduce the actual amount of files for a flat-file CMS like Grav - as well as the space required for many sites.
 Otherwise it’s largely two ways to achieve the same goal multisite itself does.